 - Writing reviews, descriptions and blog entries for websites

 - Finding specific fields or data elements in large legal and government documents

-The following are examples of companies taking advantage of the power of the Mechanical Turk workforce to understand and intelligently respond to different types of data:
+The following are examples of companies taking advantage of the power of the Mechanical Turk on-demand workforce to understand and intelligently respond to different types of data:

 - Podcast editing and transcription

 - Rating the accuracy of results for a search engine